General Introduction

 flow = Flow(thread_pool_executor=ThreadPoolExecutor(max_workers=4))

-def my_task(context: Context) -> TaskOutput.
+def my_task(context: Context) -> TaskOutput:

 return TaskOutput(output="Hello World!")